 Review conclusion: Is MasterClass worth the subscription cost?

 Having now taken several MasterClass courses in full, I can confidently say that MasterClass is indeed worth the investment.
 I must admit that the celebrity tutors and the shiny marketing had me wary at first.
 But, there is legitimate value to be found in all of the MasterClass courses I have taken.

 MasterClass has a very impressive list of instructors and top-notch content quality to support the celebrity line-up of instructors.
 But, none of these tutors have just phoned in the content for a quick check.
 All of the syllabi are carefully developed to have a genuinely positive impact on the lives of the students.

 The sheer entertainment factor of MasterClass makes it easy to get lost watching and forget that this is a learning experience after all.
 Throughout this review, I compared MasterClass to Netflix and it’s really perhaps the most accurate way to describe it.
 Think of Netflix, but swap out TV shows with learning content from experts: that’s what the platform boils down to.

-For a student willing to go the distance and do the work, the $180 membership fee is a good deal.
+For a student willing to go the distance and do the work, the recently lowered membership fee of $120 per year is a good deal.
 However, I would have loved to be able to buy courses separately, and I would also would have liked to have more content on technology, programming, and other tech-topics.
 But, for now, that’s not the focus of the platform, and let’s be clear: what they do have available is almost always top-notch quality.